osmcode/osmium-tool/man/osmium-renumber.md

 # OPTIONS

--f, --output-format=FORMAT
-:   The format of the output file.
-Can be used to set the output file format
-    if it can't be autodetected from the output file name.
-    **See osmium-file-formats**(5) or the libosmium manual for details.

--F, --input-format=FORMAT
-:   The format of the input file.
-Can be used to set the input format if it
-    can't be autodetected from the file name.
-See **osmium-file-formats**(5) or the libosmium manual for details.

---fsync
-:   Call fsync after writing the output file to force the OS to flush buffers
-    to disk.

---generator=NAME
-:   The name and version of the program generating the output file.
-It will be
-    added to the header of the output file.
-Default is "*osmium/*" and the version of osmium.

--h, --help
-:   Show usage help.

 -i, --index-directory=DIR
 :   Directory where the index files for mapping between old and news IDs are
     read from and written to, respectively.
 Use this if you want to map IDs